--tetrahydrocannabinol, or THC.
+-tetrahydrocannabinol (THC) or cannabidiol (CBD).
 It actually makes Δ9-tetrahydrocannabinolic acid

-(THCA), which has not been proved to induce the psychoactive effects, such as feeling “high”.
-THCA is converted to THC by a process called decarboxylation, in which THCA is chemically changed and has a by-product of carbon dioxide gas (see Figure 1).1
+(CBDA), which have not been proved to induce psychoactive effects, such as the “high” feeling from THC.
+THCA and CBDA are converted to THC and CBD respectively by a process called decarboxylation

-This is accomplished when the THCA is heated, either when being smoked/vaped or during extraction into edible ingredients, for example by heating oil with cannabis while making brownies.
+This is accomplished when THCA and CBDA are heated, either when being smoked/vaped or during extraction into edible ingredients, for example by heating oil with cannabis while making brownies.

 : The transformation of THCA molecule into THC + CO2.

 : The transformation of CBDA molecule into CBD + CO2.